wptrainingteam/learn-wp-content/tutorials/common-apis-responsive-images.md

 https://mdn.github.io/learning-area/html/multimedia-and-embedding/responsive-images/responsive.html

+As you can see in this responsive images example, both the header image and the main content image are cropped when you switch to mobile.

 While the knowledge of how responsive images works is outside the scope of this tutorial, you can read more about how to implement responsive images in the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

 ## The WordPress Responsive Images API